-A study of Whose Who in America made by Peabody College of the teacher training schools shows that the Central Normal College ranks second in Indiana.
+A study of Whose Who in America made by Peabody College of the noted people who graduated from the teacher training colleges shows that the Central Normal College ranks second in Indiana.

 Our graduates are in demand.
 They get positions and are successful.